Recruiting for Ultimate Success

 All research and advice included here are either from my seasoned experience, the linked source or from Laszlo Brock’s book Work Rules! -- which I highly recommend reading.

-Let us begin by me expressing sincere appreciation for the time you are taking to read this robust yet somewhat lengthy guide called:
+Let us begin by me expressing sincere appreciation for the time you are taking to read this robust guide that applies a social justice lens called:

 The Science of Recruiting